unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/windows-on-a-vm.md

 ---
 sidebar_position: 3
-sidebar_label: Other VM operating systems
+sidebar_label: Windows on a VM
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Other VM operating systems
+# Windows on a VM

-While Unraid excels at Linux-based virtualization, it also supports running other operating systems as virtual machines!
-This section focuses on best practices for non-Linux VMs.

-## Microsoft Windows

 Windows is one of the most popular guest operating systems for Unraid users, especially for gaming, productivity, and support for legacy applications.
 Here are essential considerations for running Windows VMs.